Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Rough -pseudo-differential operators

 where $c_{\varepsilon,1}$ is the subprincipal symbol we get from composing the operators.
-Since the lefthand side of \eqref{EQ:Loc_rough_prob_3} is real and $c_{\varepsilon,1}$ is real we have that the second term of the righthand side has to be of lower order.
+Since the left-hand side of \eqref{EQ:Loc_rough_prob_3} is real and $c_{\varepsilon,1}$ is real we have that the second term of the righthand side has to be of lower order.
+To see that the lefthand side is real note that for two self-adjoint operators $A$ and $B$, where one is trace-class and the other is bounded we have that

+In fact, one has, that the second term of the righthand side of \eqref{EQ:Loc_rough_prob_3} is zero.
+To see this one can calculate the coefficient and perform an integration by parts argument.
 Hence we have that

 Now we turn to the second term on the righthand side of \eqref{EQ:Loc_rough_prob_1}.
-When we consider this term we may due to the support properties of $f_2$ assume that $\supp(g)\subset (-\frac{3}{2}\eta,0]$ that is $g\in C_0^{\infty,s}(\R)$.
+When we consider this term we may, due to the support properties of $f_2$, assume that $\supp(g)\subset (-\frac{3}{2}\eta,0]$ that is $g\in C_0^{\infty,s}(\R)$.
 Let $g^\hbar$ be the smoothed version of $g$ as described in Remark~\ref{RE:mollyfier_def}.
-We then have
+We then have that

 Let $\theta_1\in C_0^\infty(\Omega\times\R^d)$ such that $\theta \theta_1=\theta$.
-Then from applying Lemma~\ref{LE:disjoint_supp_PDO} twice we get for all $N\in\N^d$ that
+Then from applying Lemma~\ref{LE:disjoint_supp_PDO} twice we get for all $N\in\N$ that

 From Lemma~\ref{LE:verification_of_assumption} we have that assumption \eqref{EQ:PRO:Tauberian_1} from Proposition~\ref{PRO:Tauberian} is satisfied with $B=f_2(H_{\hbar,\mu,\varepsilon})\OpW(\theta_1)$.
 Hence Proposition~\ref{PRO:Tauberian} gives us that